Hiswe/hiswe.github.io/source/_posts/09-sequelize-subqueries-with-squel.md

 {% include_code lang:sql 09-sequelize-subqueries-with-squel/05-sub-query.sql %}

-We could have written this manually but we have NodeJS by our side, and it's full eco-system.
+We could have written this manually but we have NodeJS by our side, and it's full ecosystem.

 Se let's go for [squel](https://www.npmjs.com/package/squel) which does just this: write SQL in a more JS way.